-The Company's dividend policy is to distribute annual net investment income in the form of dividends.
+The Company's dividend policy is to distribute annual net investment income.
 The distributions are composed of quarterly dividends together with an additional dividend representing the balance of net investment income for the previous fiscal year.
-During the year, the Company paid quarterly dividends totaling \$1.20 per Common Share and an additional dividend of \$0.80 (2017 - \$1.34) per Common Share.
+During the year, the Company paid quarterly dividends totaling \$1.20 per Common Share and an additional dividend of \$1.02 (2018 - \$0.80) per Common Share.

-An additional dividend of \$1.02 per Common Share will be paid in the first quarter of fiscal 2019 along with the \$0.30 quarterly dividend.
+An additional dividend of \$1.52 per Common Share will be paid in the first quarter of fiscal 2020 along with the \$0.30 quarterly dividend.